device42/device42-docs/docs/integration/external-integrations/device42-servicenow-connector.md

 **Note:**

-The file path field for a data source is limited to 100 characters by default; if for any reason you are unable to enter the entirety of your file path, you can work around this by assigning your custom query to a system property and utilizing it in the field using _${name\_of\_your\_system\_property}_, or simply increasing the character limit of the data source file path field.
+The file path field for a data source is limited to 100 characters by default; if for any reason you are unable to enter the entirety of your file path, you can work around this by assigning your custom query to a system property and utilizing it in the field using _$&#123;name\_of\_your\_system\_property}_, or simply increasing the character limit of the data source file path field.

 **System Property Method:**